 How many years is the degree program?

-It is usually a 4-year program, leading to a B.Sc. in Demography and Social Statistics.
+It is usually a four year program, leading to a B.Sc. in Demography and Social Statistics.

 Can I switch to another course after gaining admission?